 Now it’s time to take action!
 Download the Swipe File and email five past clients today, asking for a testimonial.
 You’ll be so glad you did!

-I’d love to hear how this works for you.
-Please leave a comment below or head over to the Facebook page and leave a comment there.
+I’d love to hear how this works for you, so please leave a comment below.
 And, if you found this article valuable, won’t you please share it using the buttons below on your favorite social site?
 I’d appreciate it!